Lake110/CookBookr/README.md

 - **Django authentication** system
 - **Input validation** and sanitization
 - **Secure file upload** via Cloudinary

+#### 🔔 **Real-Time Notifications**
+Real-time notifications are now implemented for comment submissions in the recipe detail page.
+When a user submits a comment, the recipe author receives an instant notification.
+This feature uses Django models and template logic to display notifications in the navbar and dropdown, improving user engagement and feedback.

+Planned future enhancements include:
+- Expanding real-time notifications to other actions (e.g., recipe edits, meal planning)
+- Integrating Django Channels and WebSockets for live updates without page reloads
+- Ensuring accessibility and cross-browser compatibility

 ### Features Left to Implement